 ~ For our sake he made him to be sin who knew no sin, so that in him we might become the righteousness of God.
 2 Corinthians 5: 21, ESV.

 It would now be beneficial to read Hebrews chapter 10, verses 1-26 specifically.
-As I have shared before, this is not a gulping down, but to be taken in sip by glorious sip.
+No part of this is a gulping down.
+It is to be taken in sip by glorious sip.
 It takes time and marinating, allowing our hearts to ponder the truth and grace of Christ.

 Father, thank You for the gift of Your Son, Jesus Christ.
 We acknowledge that our natural minds cannot grasp this, but trust it is Your will to reveal to us the knowledge of Your majesty and glory in Him.
 Thank You, Father, that You are with us in this; that this does not come with condemnation, pressure or a time limit.
 You are patient, but we are spiritually hungry.
 So lest we stagnate, we are willing to follow where You lead.

 Reading Hebrews 10: 1-26 is necessary for context.
-Though I understand all too well that once verse 25 comes along the ruts in our minds and the power of our beliefs drag us back to it meaning that we are not to forsake or neglect assembling together as believers in brick and mortar churches, and if one has already left the institutional church, then it means we are not to forsake or neglect assembling together as believers somewhere, anywhere, as long as we are together in fellowship one with another.
+It is an unfortunate fact that once verse 25 comes along the ruts in our minds and the power of our beliefs drag us back to it meaning that we are not to forsake or neglect assembling together as believers in brick and mortar churches.

 How does Hebrews 10 begin: (verses 1-4, ESV) For since the law has but a shadow of the good things to come instead of the true form of these realities, it can never, by the same sacrifices that are continually offered every year, make perfect those who draw near.
 Otherwise, would they not have ceased to be offered, since the worshipers, having once been cleansed, would no longer have any consciousness of sins?
 But in these sacrifices there is a reminder of sins every year.
 For it is impossible for the blood of bulls and goats to take away sins.